 - A copy of the student's IEP and any addenda, such as a treatment plan, behavioral plan, or nutritional plan.
-To be eligible for MA reimbursement, the service must be part of and be described in the IEP. - Parental Consent Form signed and dated by the parent or guardian for the student, as well as annual Parental Notifications. - Prescription or Medical Practitioner Authorization Form for SBAP Services signed by an appropriate licensed practitioner as defined in Section 4.2. - Copies of each of its employed and contracted providers' licenses, certifications and other documentation that verifies the service providers meet MA provider qualifications for the services that were reimbursed by Medicaid.
-Providers' license information can be found on the Pennsylvania Department of State's website. - Medical or other records, such as daily progress notes or daily provider logs, that fully disclose and document the extent of services provided. - Evaluations, assessments, and testing that were performed to evaluate IEP needs and/or that led to the creation of an IEP. - Verification of student and service provider attendance. - Transportation logs (if applicable). - Financial data used for the Direct Service and Administrative staff pools for each quarter. - Financial data used to complete the annual Cost Reports.
+To be eligible for MA reimbursement, the service must be part of and be described in the IEP. - Parental Consent Form signed and dated by the parent or guardian for the student, as well as annual Parental Notifications. - Prescription or Medical Practitioner Authorization Form for SBAP Services signed by an appropriate licensed practitioner as defined in Section 4.2.
+Any practitioner's orders that are referenced on the prescription or MPAF must be maintained as part of the prescription or MPAF. - Copies of each of its employed and contracted providers' licenses, certifications and other documentation that verifies the service providers meet MA provider qualifications for the services that were reimbursed by Medicaid.
+Providers' license information can be found on the Pennsylvania Department of State's website. - Medical or other records, such as daily progress notes or daily provider logs, that fully disclose and document the extent of services provided. - Evaluations, assessments, and testing that were performed to evaluate IEP needs and/or that led to the creation of an IEP. - Verification of student and service provider attendance. - Transportation logs (if applicable).

-- Documentation supporting the annual IEP ratio. - Documentation supporting tuition costs (if applicable). - Documentation supporting costs of medical supplies and equipment (if applicable).
+- Financial data used for the Direct Service and Administrative staff pools for each quarter. - Financial data used to complete the annual Cost Reports. - Documentation supporting the annual IEP ratio. - Documentation supporting tuition costs (if applicable). - Documentation supporting costs of medical supplies and equipment (if applicable).